 An important position in the field of finance is the treasurer, who is concerned with the optimization of cash flows in the company.
-The controller is central to management accounting, ensuring a well-functioning budgeting system for example.
+The controller holds a central role in management accounting, and is for example responsible for ensuring a well-functioning budgeting system.
 The accountant focuses on financial accounting.
-The internal auditor is concerned with checking the accuracy of recording financial facts within the company, the external accountant works at an accounting firm and conducts the annual audit required by law for a particular company.
+The internal auditor is concerned with checking the accuracy of recorded financial facts within the company.
+The external accountant works at an accounting firm and conducts the annual audit required by law for a particular company.